chef-boneyard/chef-web-docs-2016/includes_api_chef_server/includes_api_chef_server_endpoint_status.rst

 ..
 The contents of this file are included in multiple topics.
 ..
 This file should not be changed in a way that hinders its ability to appear in multiple documentation sets.

-The ``/_status`` endpoint can be used to check the status of the front and back end servers and of components like the database and/or |apache solr|.
+The ``/_status`` endpoint can be used to check the status of communications between the front and back end servers.
 This endpoint is located at ``/_status`` on the front end servers.
 For example:

 .. code-block:: xml